-is a disputes resolution partner resident in Fried Frank's London office.
+is a dispute resolution partner resident in Fried Frank's London office.
 He is a dual qualified barrister and solicitor advocate.
 He has over 20 years' experience in major international commercial disputes and has appeared before many international commercial arbitral tribunals, both institutional and ad hoc, in disputes covering a wide variety of jurisdictions, and sectors, including oil and gas, real estate, software technology, metals, telecoms, private equity and major projects.

 He regularly acts for clients in the Commercial Court division of the High Court of England and Wales and has significant experience seeking orders from the Court under the Arbitration Act 1996 and preliminary relief in support of foreign proceedings under the Civil Jurisdiction and Judgments Act 1992.
 He has extensive experience representing clients, both claimant and defendant, in worldwide freezing injunctions.
 In addition, Mr. Michaelson has a significant amount of experience of representing high net worth individuals in substantial politically motivated commercial disputes.
 He has been involved in many high profile disputes involving Russian and CIS countries.

 Examples of his recent experience include acting for: